na-na-hi/renget/archive/tmd2many_words.md

 Berries here are very hardy and have managed to survive without much need for water.
 - Liechi, Ganlon, Salac, Petaya, Apicot, Lansat, Passho, Shuca, Charti

+**Meat Berries**
+Strange fruits from an even stranger tree.
+Identified by the sharp, metallic perfume-pollen, bone-yellow bark, and reddish leaves, these trees are found exclusively in the depths of Mystery Dungeons.
+Adding further onto their mystery, unlike normal trees, these Meat Trees have been known to migrate from dungeon to dungeon.
+Forced to scour and brave the dangers of the poorly understood dungeons, these prospective "hunters" risk life and limb to find this coveted delicacy.

 ### Major Organizations
 Despite the many continents separating everyone, there are some groups who have set foot on every single one.
 - The *Guild League* oversees the Guilds across the continents and provides them legitimacy, functioning badges, and job requests.
 They also make sure they're held to a high standard.
 They do not have any actual teams attached to them, often times commissioning already active teams to work in their name.